Types of dangerous structure

 Under Section 77 of the Building Act 1984 Building Control has powers to deal with a building or structure which is in a potentially dangerous condition.

-If the danger relates to trees, pavements or public highways please contact Surrey County Council here.
+However, if the danger relates to trees, pavements or public highways please contact Surrey County Council here.

 To report a dangerous structure